-Michael Barham is an operations and programs specialist with more than ten years of experience in nonprofit and public sector organizations that educate, train and empower young people.
-He is passionate about equal opportunity and equity, especially with regard to education.
+Michael Barham is a programs and systems specialist with more than ten years of experience in nonprofit and public sector organizations that educate, train and empower young people.
+He is passionate about equal opportunity and equity, and brings a keen understanding of dynamics affecting the public sector, institutional philanthropy, and nonprofits.
 Michael was born and raised in New York City, attended Stuyvesant High School, received his Bachelor of Psychology from the University of Michigan and his Master of Public Administration from Baruch’s Marxe School of Public and International Affairs.

 Ayia Gospodinova graduated from Vanderbilt University with a Bachelor of Arts in American Studies and Art and brings experience in both the nonprofit and for-profit sectors.
 She is passionate about the necessity and potential of engaging multiple sectors to solve social challenges.
 Ayia was raised in New York City and attended the Nightingale-Bamford School.